 May 6, 2013, the Death Valley Conservancy announced the transfer of ownership of Ryan Camp from Rio Tinto to the Death Valley Conservancy.

-My independent research of Ryan Camp started in 2011 and I quickly discovered that the information for the last 75 years was scarce, incomplete and difficult to obtain.
+The research of Ryan Camp started in 2011 and it was discovered that the information for the last 75 years was scarce, incomplete and difficult to obtain.
 There are several stories on Ryan from its beginning in 1914 through its close in 1930 but only random pieces of information can be found after that.
 This project will attempt to tell the complete story of Ryan Camp and other associated activities in the area.

 As work on the project continued it was expanded to include information on another historic property, the Death Valley Junction, and two other nonprofit groups that either own, manage or watch over historic properties or land and activities in this area of the desert.